A software technical writer creates documents to describe how to set up and use software products.

 Strong research skills are also an essential part of technical documentation.
 Technical writers need to gather large amounts of information to write software documentation.
 Software technical writers interview their colleagues on setting up the program, working with it, and its purpose.
 Technical writers research new and existing functionalities that many may not understand in early releases.

-How to Get a Job in Software Technical Writing
+How Can You Get a Job as a Software Technical Writer?

 If you are interested in writing and software, a career in software technical writing may be for you.
 To become a software technical writer, it helps to have a background in writing, content development, software development, software engineering, or business administration.
 If you have a background as a software developer or a product manager, you could also use your experience to your advantage.